How to Whitelist by IP Address in Google Workspace

 Note: This setting may be under the Advanced settings button with older Google Workspace platforms.

 - Under the Organizational Unit section, highlight your domain.
 Do not select an organizational unit (OU).

 - In the Email whitelist section, enter our IP addresses separated by commas.
-For the most up-to-date list of our IP addresses, please see this article.
+For the most up-to-date list of our IP addresses, see the IP Addresses, Hostnames, and Header Information section of our Whitelisting Data and Anti-Spam Filtering Information article.

 - Click Save.

 We recommend setting up a test phishing campaign for yourself or a small group after you follow the below steps to ensure your whitelisting was successful.
 The setting may take up to an hour to propagate to all users, so wait at least an hour before testing.